Including Membership Agreement

 - A web address where full computer tables may be viewed

-2.4.
-In addition to the information outlined above, the public opinion polling organisation responsible for conducting the survey that has entered the public domain will place the following information on its own web site within 2 working days of the data being published.
+2.3.
+In addition to the information outlined above, the public opinion polling organisation responsible for conducting the social or political poll that has entered the public domain will place the following information on its own web site within 2 working days of the data being published.

 - A full description of the sampling procedures adopted by the organisation.